GoogleCloudPlatform/cloud-foundation-fabric/adrs/20241029-versioning.md

 This case is highlighted in red in the the diagram above.
 The process is as follows:

 1. Merge `master` into `fast-dev`.
 This ensures that the latest module and documentation changes are included in the FAST release.
-1. Merge the PR into `master` and tag with the new major version number (e.g., v2.0.0, v3.0.0).
 1. Create a new pre-release from `fast-dev` in GitHub as explained in the [Contributing guide](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/blob/master/CONTRIBUTING.md#cutting-a-new-release)

 ### Development Workflow Examples: